Photographer: Eric Kilby

 Iriomote Cat Distribution and Diet

-The Iriomote Cat appears to be a primarily terrestrial species of wildcat.
-It will, however, climb trees, and even swim.
-It is also nocturnal in nature, with the primary period of activity being during the twilight period.
+Unlike most related species, the Iriomote Cat appears to be a primarily terrestrial type of wildcat.
+It will, however, climb trees, and even swim when necessary.
+It also evolved as nocturnal in nature, with the primary period of activity being during the twilight period.

 Asian Golden Cat